hmorimitsu/structured-graph-tracker/README.md

 This code implements a method for tracking multiple object in videos using structural information encoded in graphs and particle filters.
-This code implements the algorithm described in the CVIU paper:

-H. Morimitsu, I. Bloch, R. M. Cesar-Jr. Exploring structure for long-term tracking of multiple objects in sports videos.
-In Computer Vision and Image Understanding.
-2016 (to appear)

 Copyright (c) 2016, Henrique Morimitsu,
 University of Sao Paulo, Sao Paulo, Brazil